-Supplemental Academic Instruction (SAI)

-Violence Prevention Programs
+Supplemental Academic Instruction (SAI) Violence Prevention Programs environment at North Gardens:

-Green Springs High School will utilize the Family Support Specialist to coordinate and assist sponsored programs to ensure that all students attain knowledge in the prevention of violence.
-The following are programs that are used to assist in maintaining a positive and safe learning environment at Green Springs:
+North Gardens High School will continue to utilize the Family Support Specialist to coordinate and assist sponsored programs to ensure that all students attain knowledge in the prevention of violence.
+The following are programs that are used to assist in maintaining a positive and safe learning

 Bullying Program

-Student / Parenting classes
+Student / Parenting classes/

-Counseling with family support specialist .
+Counseling with family support specialist

 Nutrition Programs - N/A

 Housing Programs - N/A

 Head Start - N/A

 Adult Education

-We will contintue to work with Adult Education programs in order to provide students with the opportunity to recover credits not achieved during the regular school program.

-Career and Technical Education - N/A

-Job Training - Executive Internships
+We will continue to work with Adult Education programs in order to provide students with the opportunity to recover credits not achieved during the regular school program.
+Career and Technical Education - N/A Job Training - Executive Internships